Battle of Finnsburg: Episode in Beowulf

 Beowulf as a poem primarily follows the exploits of its eponymous hero.
 After one of Beowulf's victories, a scop or court-poet narrates an old tale to the assembled guests.
 This tale narrates the events that follow after the story found in the Finnesburg Fragment.
 The Beowulf poet, however, makes his scop give the account in an extremely compact and allusive way.
 The audience of the poem were probably expected to already know about the episode in some detail.
 Because of this, summarising the scenario described in Beowulf will necessarily involve an element of either fragmentation or interpretative reconstruction.

 The scops story of the Freswæle (English: Frisian slaughter) begins with Hildeburh, daughter of Hoc, lamenting the loss of her son and brother.
 Both factions involved in the battle are said to have suffered heavy losses, but especially the þegnas (English: thanes or barons) of Finn.
 Because of this, Finn enters into a peace treaty with the besieged party led now by Hengest.
 Finn was to honour the Danes with feasts and gifts of treasure.

 Hnæf and his unnamed nephew, said also to be Hildeburh's son, are placed on a funeral pyre.
-After this most of the Danish warriors leave, but Hengest and probably some of the Danes stay throughout winter.
+After this most of the Frisian warriors leave, but Hengest and probably some of the Danes stay throughout winter.
 Eventually a figure referred to as the son of Hunlaf places a sword on Hengest's lap to remind him of his loyalties.
 Other Danes also return, and probably together they wreak havoc on the Frisians and slay king Finn.
 The Danes take the unnamed Frisian queen back to what appear to be her own people in Denmark, identifying the Frisian queen as probably Danish.